dsebastien/domainDrivenDesignNotes/chapter1.md

 ## Aggregate Root

+In DDD, an aggregate root is a consistent boundary around a set of system entities.
+They should be able to be loaded from persistence as a unit and saved as one.

 Each aggregate forms a tree or graph of object relations.
 The aggregate root is the one at the top, which "speaks" for the whole and may delegate down to the rest.
 It's the one that the rest of the world communicates with.

 An aggregate root is the entry point that accepts commands for an aggregate.